Cuban Americans continue protests in Port St. Lucie

 “I think the United States needs to show their power to Cuba.
 They don’t even need to attack, they just need to show power.
 You will see how the Communist Party will fall down to see the threat of the United States,” said Ray Valdez.

+“We’re asking you to let us go and help our brothers and sisters in Cuba.
+Because the troops from Venezuela they’re already in Cuba,” said Bargas.
+“They’re hitting people and killing people.
+We want to go.”

+Alayeto believes if America intervenes and makes a change in Cuba, there would be a domino effect among other Latin American countries under a communist regime.

-“It’s time for our Biden to step up, it's time for the rest of the leaders in Washington to start doing work on the American deal and that is to spread freedom around the world,” said Kenny Nail, Chairman of the Republican Party of St. Lucie county.
+“It’s time for Biden to step up.
+It’s time for the rest of the leaders in Washington to start doing what Americans do and that is to spread freedom around the world,” said Kenny Nail, Chairman of the Republican Party of St. Lucie county.

 More rallies are scheduled for Sunday including a candlelight vigil at Jose Marti Park in West Palm Beach.